 Much of the work under this project is done pursuant to letter agreements and contracts with the county and local units of government concerned.
-In 2007, the Commission will continue to provide administrative assistance to Kenosha, Milwaukee, in Racine, and Washington Counties in the conduct of various topographic mapping projects.
+In 2008, the Commission will continue to provide administrative assistance to Kenosha and Racine Counties in the conduct of various topographic mapping projects.
 The Commission staff also anticipates providing technical assistance to all seven counties in the Region in the implementation of their land information system plans.